WCB Service Updates

 It’s important to continue to encourage and promote safe work practices, click here for resources.

-Will I have to pay WCB premiums for workers I have at home, but I have kept on payroll if I am receiving the Canada Wage Subsidy / Canada Emergency Response Benefit/Canadian Emergency Wage Subsidy/NS Worker Emergency Bridge Fund?
+Will I have to pay WCB premiums for workers I have at home, but I have kept on payroll if I am receiving the Canada Wage Subsidy /Canadian Emergency Wage Subsidy/NS Worker Emergency Bridge Fund?

-These are very challenging times for many businesses, and through partnership with the provincial government, all employer premiums have been deferred until July.
+These are very challenging times for many businesses, and through partnership with the provincial government, employer premiums were deferred until October.

 The premiums you pay are based on your actual payroll, up to the maximum assessable earnings for the year.
 What is included as assessable payroll is detailed in the Workers’ Compensation Act.